thu-ml/tianshou/docs/tutorials/concepts.rst

 The :class:`~tianshou.data.Collector` enables the policy to interact with different types of environments conveniently.

-:class:`~tianshou.data.Collector` has one main method :meth:`~tianshou.data.Collector.collect`: it let the policy perform (at least) a specified number of step ``n_step`` or episode ``n_episode`` and store the data in the replay buffer.
+:meth:`~tianshou.data.Collector.collect` is the main method of Collector: it let the policy perform (at least) a specified number of step ``n_step`` or episode ``n_episode`` and store the data in the replay buffer.

 Why do we mention **at least** here?
 For multiple environments, we could not directly store the collected data into the replay buffer, since it breaks the principle of storing data chronologically.

-The solution is to add some cache buffers inside the collector.
+The proposed solution is to add some cache buffers inside the collector.
 Once collecting **a full episode of trajectory**, it will move the stored data from the cache buffer to the main buffer.
 To satisfy this condition, the collector will interact with environments that may exceed the given step number or episode number.

 The general explanation is listed in :ref:`pseudocode`.
 Other usages of collector are listed in :class:`~tianshou.data.Collector` documentation.